newplayerdev/ChatLock/README.md

 broadcast-message-locked: "§c{player} §flocked the chat !"
 broadcast-message-unlocked: "§c{player} §funlocked the chat !"

-# Messages sent to player when try to talk in chat
+# Messages sent to the player trying to send a message when the chat is locked
 chat-is-locked: "§cThe chat is currently locked"

 ...
 ```